Air Quality Protocols

 - Rather than walking or biking to school, children should be transported via public or private transportation.

-- If weather is cold, send child to school with long pants and a heavy coat or jacket in case the HVAC system is turned off.
-Conversely, if warm, please encourage students to dress in layers comfortably.
+- If the weather is cold, send children to school with long pants and a heavy coat or jacket in case the HVAC system is turned off.
+Conversely, if it is warm, please encourage students to dress in layers comfortably.

 Can parents keep their children home during periods of poor air quality and will the absence be excused?

 YES, parents who wish to keep their children home and have the ability to do so are supported in making that call.
 The absence will be excused and students will be responsible for making up the work they miss.